Movies & TV

 That was the right ending for her.

-A lot of long-running characters drift because drift is easy.
-Writers get bored.
-Networks push toward the middle.
+On a show that spans decades, it’s easy for characters to drift.
+Writers get bored, networks push for broader appeal.
 A new audience comes in.
 The old shape starts looking too specific, so the character gets sanded down until almost anyone could recognize them.

-She arrived in 2003 as a very specific person and stayed that way through her 344th episode.
-Same boots.
-Same lab.
-Same fierce attachment to people she loved.
-Same refusal to become more ordinary just because ordinary is easier to write.
+She arrived in 2003 as a very specific person and stayed that way through 344 episodes.
+Same boots, same lab, and the same fierce attachment to the people she loved.
+She refused to become ordinary just because ordinary is easier to write.

 The coffin stayed.
 The Caf-Pow stayed.
 The pigtails stayed.